EBZebra/docs/edge/source/guide/featuredemo.md

   <img style="padding-left:40px;" src="http://i.imgur.com/N63KwJq.png" width="380" height="600" border="10">

-To use a specific feature, Click on the Hamburger Menu icon in the top left and select that feature.
+To use a specific feature, click on the Hamburger Menu icon in the top left and select that feature.
 To quickly exit the Feature Demo App, use the `X` in the top right corner.

 ### Barcode Scanning
 The Barcode section of the Feature Demo application shows how to use the most common [Barcode APIs](https://developer.motorolasolutions.com/docs/DOC-2510):